Everyone loves a good bargain, right? Well, of course – but if there’s one thing you should pay more money for, it’s office furniture. I

 For instance, let’s say a dealer buys a used Steelcase Answer panel system that’s missing panels and a tabletop.
 They could replace the missing panels with older Haworth panels, and build a homemade top that looks the same but doesn’t fit quite right.

-If you want high-quality office furniture with the original parts, you should stay away from used furniture at all costs.
+If you want high-quality furniture with the original parts, you should stay away from buying used office furniture at all costs.
 Instead, you should choose new furniture that’s covered by a warranty.

 Problem #6: Hidden Costs